Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Summary and Future Outlook

+We examined THz-ISAC as one of the key enabling technologies of 6G wireless networks.
+It is a clear outcome of this article that climbing up to THz frequencies will enable high resolution sensing capabilities, which will enforce THz-ISAC applications in 6G for 2030 and beyond.
+We note the following future research directions:

+\begin{itemize}[wide] \item In terms of direct impacts stemming from THz systems, high dimensional array data poses complexity challenge for signal processing and hardware.
+This necessitates the use of novel approaches including reduced-rate, sparsity-driven, and learning-based channel estimation and beamforming techniques.

-Furthermore, distance-dependent bandwidth and the Doppler shift should be considered for wideband THz S\&C applications.
-Transmission range is also critical for accurately estimating the THz channel, which may necessitate spherical-propagation model.
+\item Furthermore, distance-dependent bandwidth and Doppler shift should be considered for wideband THz S\&C applications.
+Transmission range is also critical for accurately estimating the THz channel, which may necessitate novel algorithms based on spherical propagation model.

+\item In order to compensate for beam-split, hardware-based approaches (e.g., TTDs) may be costly for large arrays, and signal processing-based techniques are of great interest.

+\item Beside the conventional IRS, the simultaneously transmitting and reflecting intelligent surface (STARS)-assisted ISAC provides full-space coverage and more DoF, hence, opens new research opportunities.

+\item Combining RL and FL can lead to improved S\&C performance while lowering CO and complexity of labeling very large THz array data.

+\item Another possible research direction may include the THz-ISAC design in low earth orbit (LEO) satellites which employ hybrid beamformers.